-Table 3 shows the percent of student scores at each of these performance levels for 2002 as well as for 2000 and 2001.
+Table 3 shows the percent of student scores at each of these performance levels for 2003 as well as for 2002, 2001, and 2000.
 Table 3 also shows the percent of student scores that meet or exceed standards.
+For 2003 these percents are reported to one-tenth of a decimal, just as they appear in the Performance Profiles.

 The first series of ISAT charts shows student performance statewide relative to the four performance levels.
 The School/District Profiles present this information separately by grade.
 These charts simultaneously show all grades assessed within a learning area for comparative purposes.
 The second series of ISAT charts shows the breakdown by national quarters.
-In 1999 for reading and mathematics and 2000 for science and social science a representative group of students at each grade took both ISAT and the Stanford Achievement Test, 9th edition, which was nationally normed in 1995.
+In 1999 for reading and mathematics and 2000 for science and social science, a representative group of students at each grade took both ISAT and the Stanford Achievement Test, 9th edition, which was nationally normed in 1995.
 Statistical links between these two sets of scores allow national quarters data to be estimated for all tested students at each grade.
 National quarters data are not available for writing.